The Optometrist' Guide to Retirement Planning

 There is a famous theory called the Latte factor.
 It emphasizes the power of compounding from small daily expenses such as a $4 coffee latte.
 If we take that $4 coffee per day x 365 days, then comes to a whopping total of $1460 per year.
 If we were to invest that $1460 from age 30 to 65 years old, using a conservative market return of 7% per year, then that daily cup of coffee will be worth a mammoth $214,770 at 65 years old.

-Now, I am not picking on coffee, but I do want to emphasize that tiny expenses add up and it honestly doesn’t take much per month to save up for retirement.
+Note: Now, I am not picking on coffee, but I do want to emphasize that tiny expenses add up and it honestly doesn’t take much per month to save up for retirement. if you have all your financial ducks in a row like saving rate + investment, then it is definitely okay to send a little $ on the little joys in life.

 "It is estimated that by 2033, the government will only be able to pay 77% of all current Social Security recipients.
 This means that younger workers will likely end up getting a much lower monthly reimbursement"